KNOW THE DIFFERENCE: CONDITIONAL VS. UNCONDITIONAL WAIVER AND RELEASE UPON FINAL PAYMENT

 When working in construction, you regularly sign lien release forms before receiving payment.
-In some states, these forms are standard and you’ll know from experience exactly what it says and what it means.
-In other states, the forms are not standard and so should be scrutinized more carefully.
+In some states, these forms are standard. from experience, you’ll probably know exactly what it says and what it means.
+In states where the forms are not standardized, you must scrutinize all lien release forms to make sure you are not giving up lien or other rights unnecessarily.
 Lien release forms generally come in two types, conditional and unconditional waivers.

 The lien release you sign is sometimes considered a conditional release.
 This means that you agree to release the lien once the payment clears.
 Because of this, a conditional lien release protects the grantor.
 If there is an issue with the payment, or it is not issued as anticipated, then you haven’t released your right to file a mechanics lien.
 Similarly, if you’ve already filed a mechanics lien, then you’re not required to remove the lien until the payment clears the bank.